Has your computer been hacked?

 We all get frustrated with slow laptops, or when computers start doing strange things.
 But here’s another way to look at it.

 What if your laptop is being slow just because it’s been hacked?
-And in the background it’s doing lots of things for the hackers which is why it can’t do things for you.
+And in the background it’s doing lots of things for the hackers which is why it doesn’t have the tim eto do gthe things you want it to do.
+We see examples of this every week.

 Has your computer been hacked?

+It’s important to put the scale of the probelm into perspective.
 Cybercrime is more profitable than the Global trade in illegal drugs.
 (Source: Cybersecurity Ventures).
 The profit from the illegal drug industry amounts to around $400 billion annually.
-For comparison, cybercriminals have earned a total of around $600 billion in 2018.
+By comparison, cybercriminals earned a total of $600 billion in 2018 alone.

 If you make it really difficult for hackers to break into your computer by following standard security steps, you’ll decrease the risk of them accessing your various banking and billing systems.
-So we can all play our part in keeping the hackers at bay.
+So we can all play our part in keeping the hackers at bay if we give it just a little bit of time and attention.

-Let’s look at the tell -tale signs that your computer or phone may have been hacked.
+First, let’s look at some of the the tell-tale signs that your computer, or indeed your phone, may have been hacked.

 11 signs you’ve been hacked (1-6).
 The warning signs.

 - 1. Financial transactions that you don’t recognise.
-So these are usually with names that sound very plausible for the business you’re in.
-Quite often they are of such low value to start with that it’s not worth spending 45 minutes trying to find out what it is.
+So these are usually with names that sound very plausible for the business you’re in or the activities you carry out.
+Quite often they are of such low value to start with that it’s not worth spending 45 minutes trying to find out what it is. £6.50 on coffee?
+Sounds like you right?

-- 2. A really slow computer or phone is often a sign that you are not the only user of that device.
-We all know that over time, your devices will get slower and slower.
-So what we are talking about here is a sudden and noticeable slowing down of the device in a short period of time.
-This is because your device is working for the hackers in the background.
+- 2. A really slow computer or phone is often a sign that you are not the only user of the device.
+We all know that over time your devices will get slower and slower.
+So what we are talking about here is a sudden and noticeable slowing down of the device in quite a short period of time.
+This is because your device is now working for the hackers in the background and not just for you.

 Has your computer been hacked?
 Don’t let the hackers steal your device.

 - 4. Keep a look out for software or add-ons that you don’t remember asking for.
 The easiest way to check your systems for threats of this kind is by using Task Manager for Windows and Activity Monitor for macOS.
 Both of these will show you what’s running.
-So don’t delete software unless you are skilled in this area and know what you are doing.
+Be careful though, don’t rush to delete software you don’t recognise.
+You may need a nbit of help unless you are skilled in this area and know what you are doing.

-- 5. Random pop ups that are not related to the search you were doing.
+- 5. Random pop ups that are not related to the search you were doing are another indicator something is wrong.
 These will be infrequent and completely random.
 Do not click on any pop up that fits this description.
 A virus scan is always a good starting point in these situations.

-- 6. Your system settings have been changed.
-Similarly to unwanted software add-ons and browser extensions, hackers could deploy malware that changes your computer settings, allowing the infection to cause more and more damage.
+- 6. Your system settings have been changed without you asking for it.
+Similarly to unwanted software add-ons and browser extensions.
+Hackers could deploy malware that changes your computer settings, allowing the infection to cause more and more damage.

-Has your computer been hacked?
-More ways of knowing if your computer or phone is at risk.
+More ways of knowing if your computer or phone has been hacked.

 To read the rest of this article and to get more details about detecting hacking on any of your devices, click here.